jypark0/hermes/README.md

 ## Datasets

-The datasets folder is `data/` and the raw data should be placed in `data/<Dataset name>/raw` for each dataset.
+The datasets are stored under `data/` and the raw data should be placed in `data/<Dataset name>/raw` for each dataset.
+We provide scripts to generate the heat, wave, and object interaction datasets.

 <details><summary>Details</summary>